MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/index.md

 ## Key concepts

 - **Event** - Each message sent or received via PubSub is called an event.

 - **Topic** - PubSub events are addressed based on Topics.
 A Topic is made up of three components:

   - **event namespace**

   - **event name**

   - **target entity**

-  Each published event has a specified topic and clients specify the topic they are interested in with each subscription.
+Each published event has a specified topic, and with each subscription, clients specify the topic in which they are most interested.

 - **Event Namespace** - The namespace representing the category of an event.
 Standard PlayFab events reside under the `com.playfab` namespace.
 Custom events fall under the `com.playfab.events` namespace.

 - **Event Name** - The specific type of event.

 - **Target Entity** - The target entity component of a topic indicates what entity the event is about.
 It may or may not be the entity which is sending and/or receiving the event.

 ## Example